-- Use a system of checks and balances to insure that one person is not solely responsible for all financial transactions.
+- Use a system of checks and balances to ensure that one person is not solely responsible for all financial transactions.
 For example, require that two officers sign all checks and do not sign checks before the date, payee, and amount are entered.

-- Review current practices for collecting dues and other receipts to insure that all receipts are recorded in union books and records, member dues are deposited in the bank on a timely basis, and deposits are properly recorded.
+- Review current practices for collecting dues and other receipts to ensure that all receipts are recorded in union books and records, member dues are deposited in the bank on a timely basis, and deposits are properly recorded.

 - Confirm that all expenditures are authorized in accordance with your union’s constitution and bylaws and are properly recorded in membership/executive board minutes and union disbursement books and records.

 - Remove any former officers’ names from union bank accounts.

 - Conduct an inventory of union assets to determine if they match prior inventory and union records of purchases and sales.